Bovine Colostrum

 Pediatric and infectious diarrhea

 Hyperimmune bovine colostrum (raised against specific pathogens like rotavirus, ETEC) has stronger evidence than standard colostrum.
 Reduces diarrhea episode duration and severity in pediatric and traveler's diarrhea trials.
 Standard colostrum effects more modest.
-WHO does NOT recommend colostrum as primary diarrhea management vs ORS.
+WHO does not recommend colostrum as primary diarrhea management vs ORS.

 Athletic recovery and performance — mixed evidence